Harsha-Nori/iojs-azure/README.md

 # Public Installation

-I have an installation available on Azure at http://steamapi.azurewebsites.net
+I have an installation available on Azure at http://steamapi.azurewebsites.net running on node express.js server.

 # API Usage